What Is Scale?

 A fine media is mixed with air pressure and blown at the “scale” at a certain pressure.
 The “media” pings the scale particles vibrating them and forcing them to release their hold.

 The mixture of media and scale then falls to the pool floor.
-From there it is vacuumed up separately using our portable retrieval system.
+From there it is vacuumed up separately using a portable retrieval system.
 So none of the debris is put into your system.

-Kieserite Cleaning
+Maxx-Strip / Kieserite Cleaning

-We also offer a “softer, more powder like media”, called Kieserite .
+Techs offer a “softer, more powder like media”, called Kieserite .
 This is used on “soft tile”, “glass tile”, or “soft stone” such as frail flagstone.
 Kieserite can also be requested to be used for any tile, however the cost of the material is three times more expensive.
 And with Kieserite it usually requires 30 % more per job, which adds about 30% cost to the job.